devennn/devennn.github.io/_posts/2020-09-19-keras-dataloader.md

                                         image_size=(224, 224))
 ```

 To understand how the code works, you need to know few things.
 The main ingredients in our custom made class is ```Sequence```.
-This is a built-in Keras features that not only used in their built in data generator but also optimized for multiprocessing.
+This is a built-in Keras features that is optimized for multiprocessing.
 According to their official documentation, _This structure guarantees that the network will only train once on each sample per epoch which is not the case with generators_.

 By inheritting ```Sequence```, you must implement two methods, ```__getitem__``` and ```__len__```.
 - ```__getitem__``` : This method will output data for the the batch specified by the argument ```index```
 - ```__len__``` : This method computes the number of batch for every sequence.

 The only thing you care is what should you do in the ```__getitem__``` section which consists of how can you get the data for a given batch_size and idx.
 In this example, I store the imgs_path and labels as list which can be sliced accordingly.
-You can apply any image preprocessing in this part.
+All data preprocessing are performed in this section.

 ## Custom Data Generator 2

-In some projects, even custom Sequence data is not useful enough.
-I was working with OCR project where the train model has different train and test model input shape.
-One way to use the custom generator before is to change the change the model, having the same train and test input shape.
+In some projects, I found out that the previous custom generator is not useful enough.
+I was working on CRNN model for Optical Character Recontion (OCR), when I found out that the train and test model have different input shape.
+One way to use the custom generator before is to change the model to have the same train and test input shape.

 But, since most(almost all) of open source research won't do it this way, it is wise to not reinvent the process so you can have more references.
-And, using the built in sequence model is denfinitely not usable if you are loading from raw data as the labels are preprocessed differently.
+And, using the built-in Keras data loader is denfinitely not usable if you are loading from raw data as the labels are preprocessed differently.

-For this, we are going to change the first custom data loader a little bit.
+For this, we are going to modify the code a little bit.
 The data are stored in the same manner as before which consists of image paths and labels.
 So, the first step is to load the the txt file to get the information.
 Then here comes the changes.

 ```python
 class DataLoader(Sequence):